-Located on the southern coast of the Caribbean island of Aruba, Oranjestad serves as the island’s capital and largest municipality.
+Located on the southern coast of the Caribbean island of Aruba, Oranjestad serves as the capital and largest municipality on the island.
 Between tours, long days relaxing at the beach, and shopping for souvenirs, visitors need to eat.
 Luckily, Oranjestad is home to some of the best restaurants on the island, with many serving a wide variety of international cuisines.
 Here’s a list of 10 of the best.

 Like Café the Plaza, CILO City Lounge is conveniently located in the Renaissance Marketplace and is open all day for breakfast, lunch and dinner.
 Try one of CILO’s city-inspired breakfasts, such as the New York, featuring two scrambled eggs, bacon, sausages, fruit, yogurt and toast with butter and jelly, while enjoying a view of the bustling Oranjestad marina from the restaurant’s terrace.
 In the evening, come with friends and relax with half-off drinks during happy hour.

 For a taste of Cuba in the heart of Oranjestad, head over to Cuba’s Cookin’ in the Renaissance Marketplace.
 Owner Douglass Markus has infused the space with Cuban charm through the dishes, music and art that he has accumulated from many trips to the Big Island over the past 15 years, so much so that it evokes a ‘Havana resto bar circa 1959’ feel.
 Try one of the restaurant’s traditional Cuban dishes, such as pollo con aceitunas (chicken and olives), or ropa vieja (braised skirt steak), and wash it all down one of their ‘world famous’ mojitos.